On unipotent representations of ramified $p$-adic groups: Abstract

 Let $G$ be any connected reductive group over a non-archimedean local field.
 We analyse the unipotent representations of $G$, in particular in the cases where $G$ is ramified.
 We establish a local Langlands correspondence for this class of representations, and we show that it satisfies all the desiderata of Borel as well as the conjecture of Hiraga, Ichino and Ikeda about formal degrees.

-This generalizes work of Lusztig and of Feng, Opdam and the author, to reductive groups that do not necessarily split over an unramified extension of the ground field.\ with the following properties: \begin{enumerate}[(a)] \item Compatibility with direct products of reductive $F$-groups. \item Equivariance with respect to the canonical actions of the group $X_\Wr (G)$ of weakly unramified characters of $G$. \item The central character of $\pi$ equals the character of $Z(G)$ determined by $\phi_\pi$. \item $\pi$ is tempered if and only if $\phi_\pi$ is bounded. \item $\pi$ is essentially square-integrable if and only if $\phi_\pi$ is discrete. \item $\pi$ is supercuspidal if and only if $(\phi_\pi, \rho_\pi)$ is cuspidal. \item The analogous bijections for the Levi subgroups of $G$ and the cuspidal support maps form a commutative diagram
+This generalizes work of Lusztig and of Feng, Opdam and the author, to reductive groups that do not necessarily split over an unramified extension of the ground field.\ We can construct such a bijection for every group $G$ of this kind, in a compatible way.
+The resulting family of bijections has the following properties: \begin{enumerate}[(a)] \item Compatibility with direct products of reductive $F$-groups. \item Equivariance with respect to the canonical actions of the group $X_\Wr (G)$ of weakly unramified characters of $G$. \item The central character of $\pi$ equals the character of $Z(G)$ determined by $\phi_\pi$. \item $\pi$ is tempered if and only if $\phi_\pi$ is bounded. \item $\pi$ is essentially square-integrable if and only if $\phi_\pi$ is discrete. \item $\pi$ is supercuspidal if and only if $(\phi_\pi, \rho_\pi)$ is cuspidal. \item The analogous bijections for the Levi subgroups of $G$ and the cuspidal support maps form a commutative diagram